esulu/esulu.github.io/README.md

 ### don't forget
 npm run sass
 ~~add the logo~~
-support for different screen sizes
+support for different screen sizes (logo needs attention here)
 ~~the logo bar is slightly short; extend it~~
 contact page redesign
 ~~make the logo go back up to the main page~~